ArtPoon/slides/markdown/mimm4750g-l3.md

 * "Scripting language" is difficult to define.
 * Generally a script is a program that automates the execution of tasks.
+* A scripting language is often developed using a compiled language - it operates at a higher (more abstract) level.
+* (Like making macaroni and cheese with a Kraft Dinner mix instead of growing a wheat field, harvesting the grain, milling the grain into flour...)

+---

+# Perl was the backbone of bioinformatics

 * Perl (Practical Extraction and Reporting Language) was developed by Larry Wall (first release 1987)
 * The *lingua franca* of bioinformatics for many years.
 * Reputation for enabling developers to do work quickly ("there's more than one way to do it"), but can be difficult to read.